faisalmemon/ios-crash-dump-analysis-book/README.md

 The book is now a nice length, 239 sheets of paper, with the last page numbered 221.
 The first edition had a last page numbered 170.

 The new material is 3.4 hrs per page.
 But there is original research in there so that low number feels like great productivity.
-Also some of the pages have been re-worked, we code modernisation, new screenshots, etc.  These don't show in the numbers.
+Also some of the pages have been re-worked, with code modernisation, new screenshots, etc.  These don't show in the numbers.

-Overall I was surprised how much additions and modernisations I needed to do for the book.
+Overall I was surprised how many additions and modernisations I needed to do for the book.
 Especially with the archicture transition to Apple Silicon, I think this is a especially fast-moving period in the Apple developer ecosystem.

-Producing the actual print edition and kindle editions was easy because my approach and tooling made the book more-or-less fit for publishing straight away.
+Producing the actual print edition, and kindle edition was easy because my approach, and tooling, made the book more-or-less fit for publishing straight away.
 I did not need to do any fix-ups.

 I am making the second edition, in ebook, and in print, as cheap as I reasonably can, with only a small margin over costs.
 I think I am providing good value!